freitasm/CloudflareBackup/README.md

 ## Comments

-1. This is not a full backup as most account settings are not being copied
+1. This is not a full backup, as most account settings are not being copied
 2. This script was tested with Free and Pro zones in the same account

 ## (*) Updating the batch file